jupiter0fire/OoTMMR_tracker_pack/README.md

 - Having **MM Spin Attack** can be tracked by right clicking on the MM Kokiri Sword.

+- If you are playing with **Child Wallets**, right click on the respective wallet.
+The tracker pack starts with the 99 rupee wallet by default.

 ## Unsupported Settings

 - Dungeon Reward Shuffle Anywhere